ultraviolet-1986/mintsetup/README.md

 	- Implemented Internet connection check and alternative menu for 'offline' mode.
 	- Removed all comments so that they can be rewritten and made to be more helpful later.
 	- Altered 'favouritesQt' to eliminate repitition, it follows 'favouritesGtk' in the case of a KDE desktop.
+	- Changed the 'Main Menu' header to inform the user whether the script is running in 'online' or 'offline' mode.
+- **08/09/2015**
+	- Altered all option introduction text to make it a little easier to read.
+	- Refactored some lower-cased variables to their correct upper-case counterparts.
+	- Altered some 'echo' commands to make script source text easier to read.